N3VEM/RadioRocketV2/RocketAPRS/readme.md

 ### Software
 * Set up will be done primarily using the information available on the [lightAPRS-W 2.0 github page.](https://github.com/lightaprs/LightAPRS-W-2.0).
-* After all the directions there are completed, you can use the .ino file located here, instead of the 'factory default'.
-Just be certain to modify the code where noted.
+* After all the directions there are completed (ensuring that you've copied the proper libraries etc. as is described in those directions), you can use the .ino file located here, instead of the 'factory default'.
+Just be certain to modify the code with information like your own callsign, where noted (Don't use my callsign!)
      * .ino file will be uploaded here after some initial testing.
 I don't want to upload code that might damage your equipment before testing it on my own :-)